St. John's Episcopal Church (Camden, Arkansas)

 The St. John's Episcopal Church is a historic church at 117 Harrison Street in Camden, Arkansas.
+It is a congregation of the Episcopal Diocese of Arkansas.

+In 2015, the church reported 20 members; in 2023, it reported 16 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $30,824.
+Average Sunday Attendance (ASA) reported in 2024 was 12 persons.

+Building

-It is a large cruciform structure, built out of brick with trim of concrete cast to resemble stone.
+The church building is a large cruciform structure, built out of brick with trim of concrete cast to resemble stone.
 Its Gothic features include buttresses at the corners and along the sides, and pointed-arch openings for entrances and windows at the gable ends.
 The church was built in 1925-26 for a congregation established in 1850; it was designed by the Texarkana firm of Witt, Seibert & Halsey.
 It is the city's only Episcopal church.

 The church was listed on the National Register of Historic Places in 2017.